corymartin/viewbridge/README.md

 - `engine`:    __Required__.
 Template engine.
     - `jade`, `hogan`
 - `dir`:       Path to root of views/templates directory.
+Default is current working directory.
 - `views`:     Array of views to compile functions for.
-See example below.
+               This option can be used instead of or in addtion to Viewbridge attribute comments.
 - `output`:    JS file to create.
 - `namespace`: Clientside namespace.
 Default is `viewbridge`.
 No limit on how deep it can go (eg `myapp.foo.templates`).
 Checks to see if a namespace exists before creating a new one.
 - `ext`:       File extension.
-Defaults are Jade:`.jade`, Hogan:`.hjs`
+Defaults are Jade:`.jade`, Hogan:`.html`

 `callback(err, info)`

 - `err`  Error if there was one.
 Otherwise null.
 - `info` properties:
     - `file`:       The file created if the `output` option was set.
     - `javascript`: The generated JS as a string.

-The `views` option can be used instead of or in addtion to Viewbridge attribute comments.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -